sebbyjp/robo_transformers/README.md

 Use poetry

-`pip install poetry`

-Create the requirements.txt:

-`poetry install && poetry export`
+`pip install poetry && poetry config virtualenvs.in-project true`

 **Install dependencies:**

-- *Optional*: Activate a virtual environment:

-    - `poetry config virtualenvs.in-project true`
-    - `poetry env use .venv/bin/activate` (Run `poetry env info` to find the proper path)

-`python3 -m pip install -r requirements.txt`
+`poetry install`
+`source .venv/bin/activate`

 ## Run Inference On Demo Images.
 `python robo_transformers/inference/rt1/rt1_inference.py`

-### Optional
+# Downloading checkpoints.
 To install the checkpoints from the robotics_transformer git repo, you will need git-lfs
 - Install git-lfs (use brew or apt if on unix), then